VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Property/PropertyConnection.md

 # PropertyConnection ==~object~==

-The `PropertyConnection` type and its associated fields are used to retrieve and manage properties within the platform.
+This type and its associated fields are used to retrieve and manage properties within the platform.

 **Fields**